hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - export format using templates to provide access to observations of IP packet flows in a flexible and extensible manner
     - define a collection of fields, with corresponding descriptions of structure and semantics
     - format of data records
+  - export formats
+    - version 1: only for legacy systems
+    - version 5: only for main cache
+    - version 8: introduce aggregation caches
+    - version 9: introduce extensibility

   - configure NetFlow on Cisco ASA 5500 Series firewall